-DGRV has been operating in Vietnam since the end of 1990s by providing support at all levels, from macro to meso and micro scale.
+DGRV has been operating in Vietnam since the end of 1990s by providing support at all levels.

 In the phase from 2021-2023, Vietnam, which is part of DGRVs regional WINGS project- Economic Inclusion through Sustainable Cooperative Systems in Asia, plans to provide technical and financial support for its partner, the Ministry of planning and Investment (MPI) to adjust the law to be more practical under the current circumstances.

-Furthermore, due to failures of old-type cooperatives in the past, people in Vietnam have low trust in cooperatives in general, which hinders the participation of new members in cooperatives in particular.
+Furthermore, people in Vietnam have low trust in cooperatives in general, which hinders the participation of new members in cooperatives in particular.

 With our experience in Germany and from our projects in other countries, we support the establishment of a cooperative audit system in Vietnam to improve the level of trust and confidence in cooperatives.